hellstorm-software/Kult-Rising/readme.md

 19.3.25
 - fixed 2 broken doors (1 in level 0 and 1 in level 1)
 - adjust speed of giant ███ in level 1 cluster 1
+- added text to roof of the tower explaining the camera bug

 ----------------------------------------------------------